mxro/maxrohde-web/content/posts/2018/2018-01-11-determine-which-jdk-version-a-jar-class-file-was-compiled-with/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Determine Which JDK Version a JAR/Class File Was Compiled With'
+date: '2018-01-11'
 categories:
-- java
+  - 'java'
-coverImage: java_programming_language_logo-svg-e1515987274897.png
-date: "2018-01-11"
 tags:
-- programming
+  - 'programming'
-title: Determine Which JDK Version a JAR/Class File Was Compiled With
+coverImage: 'java_programming_language_logo-svg-e1515987274897.png'
 ---

 Today I came across a nasty error which occurred in a deployed Java application only but not during development or integration tests.
 The error went something like the following: